marinlauber/Python-VPP/README.md

 ### Prerequisites

-There are only a few prerequisites to run this code, most python instalation will have them.
+There are only a few prerequisites to run this code, most python installations will have them.
 We advise to use the `environment.yml` file provided in this repo to set-up a new conda environment to use the code (this keeps you machine nice and tidy).

 To create the environment simply run from the cloned/downloaded repo